-By developing co-operation amongst land managers and connecting individual farms, the programme aims to increase the standard and scale of conservation management throughout the area and beyond.
+By developing co-operation amongst land managers and connecting individual farms, this important programme aims to increase the standard and scale of conservation management throughout the area and beyond.

-The Countryside Stewardship (CS) facilitation fund supports initiatives that bring farmers, foresters, and other land managers together to improve the local natural environment at a landscape scale.
+The group was first set up through the Countryside Stewardship facilitation fund in 2016 but is now fully supported by the AONB Partnership.
+It brings together farmers, foresters, and other land managers, to improve the local natural environment at a landscape scale.

 Members meet monthly, depending upon the challenges of the farming calendar and identify the areas they wish to develop in or learn more about.